On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: Introduction and main results

-\begin{theorem} Any automorphism $\varphi$ of $G_n$ (in the group theoretical sense) for $n\ge 3$ is inner, i.e. is a conjugation via some automorphism. \end{theorem}
+\begin{theorem} Any automorphism $\varphi$ of $G_N$ (in the group-theoretic sense) for $N\ge 3$ is inner, i.e. is a conjugation via some automorphism. \end{theorem}

-\begin{definition} An {\em anti-automorphism} $\Psi$ of $K$-algebra $B$ is an automorphism $B$ as a vector space such that $\Psi(ab)=\Psi(b)\Psi(a)$. e.g. Transposition of matrices is an anti-automorphism.
-An anti-automorphism of free associative algebra $A$ is {\em mirror} if it sends $x_ix_j$ to $x_jx_i$ for some fixed $i$ and $j$.
-An automorphism of $\Aut(A)$ is {\em semi-inner} if it can be obtained as a composition of an inner automorphism and conjugation by a mirror anti-automorphism. \end{definition}
+\begin{definition} An {\em anti-automorphism} $\Psi$ of a $K$-algebra $B$ is a vector space automorphism such that $\Psi(ab)=\Psi(b)\Psi(a)$.
+For instance, transposition of matrices is an anti-automorphism.
+An anti-automorphism of the free associative algebra $A$ is a {\em mirror anti-automorphism} if it sends $x_ix_j$ to $x_jx_i$ for some fixed $i$ and $j$.
+If a mirror anti-automorphism $\theta$ acts identical on all generators $x_i$, then for any monomial $x_{i_1}\ldots x_{i_k}$ we have